saneku/Plume-traj/plume_backtraj.md

    - a **count** of `1`, and
    - a **mass weight** inherited from its source column cell (`column value × cell area / n_vert`).
 4. Time discretisation:
+   - If `--so2-efolding-days` is set, the mass of each parcel is increased backward in time based on its age to account for chemical decay.
+   - `mass_corrected = mass_at_receptor * exp(age_seconds / e-folding_seconds)`

+5. Time discretisation:
    - Uses bins of width `arrival-bin-minutes` (in seconds).
    - Computes integer time bin indices for each arrival (or enforces fixed bins if both `--eruption-start` and `--eruption-end` are supplied).
 5. Accumulates both **counts** and **mass** into 2‑D arrays: